 - Alternatively, the SAP Gateway of EWM system can be exposed for incoming connections from Google Robotics Cloud.
 This has not been tested, however.

-- Access to Cloud Robotics via Google Cloud Platform (GCP)
+- Access to Warehouse Robotics via Google Cloud Platform (GCP)

 - A robot, typically with additional equipment such as carts or docking stations